 The original DVD special features were as follows.
 There was the making-of documentary called ‘The Secret of the Labyrinth’ with behind-the-scenes cast and crew interviews.
 There was also the ‘Bigger on the Inside’ documentary about the TARDIS; the ‘Now and Then’ featurette looking into the locations of ‘The Masque of Mandragora’; the ‘Beneath the Masque’ comedy sketch with Gareth Roberts and Clayton Hickman and BBC trailers and continuity announcements for the story.
 There was a stereo sound audio mix option for the story and a DVD audio commentary with Tom Baker, Gareth Armstrong, producer Philip Hinchcliffe and production unit manager Chris D’Oyly-John.
 There was an info-text commentary option to enjoy; a photo gallery of the story and PDF materials including a ‘Radio Times Listings’ PDF of the story.
 There was also the ‘coming soon’ DVD trailer for ‘The Space Museum’ and ‘The Chase’ DVD box set with William Hartnell, William Russell, Jacqueline Hill and Maureen O’Brien.

-On Disc 1 of the ‘Doctor Who – The Collection – Season 14’ Blu-ray, ‘The Secret of the Labyrinth’ making-of documentary; the ‘Now and Then’ featurette; the ‘Beneath the Masque’ comedy sketch; the stereo sound audio mix option for the story and the DVD audio commentary can be found on there.
+On Disc 1 of the ‘Doctor Who – The Collection – Season 14’ Blu-ray, ‘The Secret of the Labyrinth’ making-of documentary; the ‘Now and Then’ featurette; the ‘Beneath the Masque’ comedy sketch; the stereo sound audio mix option for the story, the DVD audio commentary and the ‘Radio Times Listings’ PDF can be found on there.
 The BBC trailers and continuity announcements; the info-text commentary option and the photo gallery for ‘The Masque of Mandragora’ have been updated for 2020 on the Blu-ray.
 The ‘Bigger on the Inside’ documentary is sadly not included on ‘The Masque of Mandragora’ Blu-ray disc.

 The new special features on Blu-ray include the ‘Behind the Sofa’ feature on ‘The Masque of Mandragora’ with Tom Baker (the Fourth Doctor), Louise Jameson (Leela) and producer Philip Hinchcliffe as well as Peter Purves (Steven) and Sophie Aldred (Ace).
 There’s a ‘Nationwide’ interview with Elisabeth Sladen (taken from ‘The Hand of Fear’ DVD); an audio archive interview with Tom Baker and the two-part audio story ‘Doctor Who and the Pescatons’ with Tom Baker and Elisabeth Sladen.